I, Danilo

 I, Danilo (Ja, Danilo) is a novel by Bosnian writer Derviš Sušić.
 It was released by Oslobođenje on 1 February 1960.
+It has won praise for its depiction of Bosnia under Soviet-controlled Yugoslavia.
+It is written in the form of a diary, the journal of a man who bumbles his way through a changed drastically changed society.

 I, Danilo was adapted for the stage in 1964.